+The hits kept coming.
 The Hispanic Federation released a statement criticizing Unanue’s comments in light of the president’s track record and rhetoric about Hispanic immigrants.
 To many boycotters, the CEO’s words were simply at odds with the values and well being of its core customers.

 Yet, just as quickly, Goya’s proponents pushed back with a grassroots tactic of their own.
 Many tweeted urging a #buycott of its products, with one notable GoFundMe raising over $300,000 to buy Goya foods for donation to the needy.
 The president’s daughter famously got into the fray, and just like that, black beans become a political statement.

 One irony of the situation was that Unanue was at the White House to announce Goya’s donation of a million cans of chickpeas and another million pounds of goods to food banks – a part of its admirable history of charitable contributions that was lost in the sauce of mutual recrimination.